wp-plugins/googlegraph/readme.txt

 == Upgrade Notice ==
+= 0.4 =
+Update to have the latest version
+= 0.3 =
+Update to have the latest version
 = 0.2 =
 Update to have correct version file
-= 0.3 =
-Update to have the latest version